Arkiv-Network/arkiv-sdk-python/README.md

 ### Arkiv Client

-The Arkiv SDK should feel like "web3.py + entities", maintaining the familiar developer experience that Python web3 developers.
+The Arkiv SDK should feel like "web3.py + entities", maintaining the familiar developer experience that Python web3 developers expect.

 A `client.arkiv.*` approach is in line with web3.py's module pattern.
 It clearly communicates that arkiv is a module extension just like eth, net, etc.